 Calisthenics, cooking, travelling, interior design and gardening.
 Does Netflixing on the couch with Twisties count? 😅

-If I wasn’t a UI/UX product designer
+If I wasn’t a designer

 I’d be a builder or an architect, or maybe both?